Sundials for Starters

 This is the start of a regular column to review the basics of Sundials.
 Of course NASS provides an introductory CD disk on sundials and there is always the classic reference Sundials, Their Theory and Construction by A.E.
 Waugh.

-For this article, let’s consider some basics in buying a sundial for the garden or wall.
+For this article, let’s consider some basics in buying a sundial for the garden.
+Or perhpas you want to make one.
 There are magazine catalogs and websites that offer “fine English dials”.
 But are they for you?
 Consider the latitude of an English dial.
 London is at about 51º north latitude, while most of the populated area of North America is below 45º.
 Take a look at the gnomon of your potential purchase.
 The gnomon should be approximately the same angle as you latitude.
 Here we’ll illustrate a dial (Figure 1) from the Naval Medical Center in Bethesda, Maryland with latitude of approximately 38º.

 This Sundials for Starters appeared in The Compendium in March, 2006

 I usually get up at 7am (ante meridian), but unlike ancient farmers, the time of rise has almost nothing to do with sunrise.
 One June 21st, and just west of Washington D.C. my sunrise occurs at 5:43 am Eastern Daylight Time (EDT).
 That would be 4:43 am Eastern Standard Time (EST) if we left our clocks alone.
 I’m almost due west of Washington D.C. and the Ellipse in front of the White House.
 Interestinglyu, my sunrise will occur about 44 seconds after sunlight rises on the White House.
 How does this relate to longitude?